 Opportunities for communities from wind or hydro developments

 Forestry Commission Scotland is working with a number of energy developers to build wind and hydro projects on national forest land.
 Part of this programme ensures that communities have flexibility in how they can benefit from wind or hydro developments.
-We are also working, through the National Forest Land Scheme, with communities that have expressed an interest in developing their own wind or hydro energy projects on the national forest estate.
+FCS is also working, through the National Forest Land Scheme, with communities that have expressed an interest in developing their own wind or hydro energy projects on the NFE.

 The following links will take you to the relevant pages for more information:-